-The main part of the process is the construction of the training programme portfolio, which should be submitted using the online Accreditation Submission Form; Section 2.3 below provides details.
+The main part of the process is the construction of the training programme portfolio, which should be submitted using the online form; Section 2.3 below provides details.

 Drafts submissions may be made and feedback is provided through Progress Checklist Reports.
 A final accreditation meeting will not be arranged if any issues are unresolved.